reachkga/seo-agent-docs/docs/terms-of-service.md

 - Changes will be effective immediately upon posting
 - Continued use of services constitutes acceptance of new terms
 - Users will be notified of significant changes

+## 10. Content Usage and Rights

+- Generated content is provided for client's exclusive use
+- Clients are responsible for reviewing and editing generated content
+- We do not guarantee uniqueness of generated content
+- Clients should verify compliance with their industry regulations
+- We retain rights to the content generation technology
+- Content should be reviewed for accuracy before publication

+## 11. AI and Automation Disclosure

+Our services utilize:
+- Automated content analysis
+- AI-powered content generation
+- Automated report generation
+- Machine learning optimization
+- Automated content delivery systems

+Results may vary based on:
+- Quality of provided information
+- Keyword competitiveness
+- Market conditions
+- Search engine algorithm changes
+- Content relevance factors

+## 12. Data Processing and Storage

+We process and store:
+- Company information
+- Keywords and search terms
+- Generated content
+- Analysis results
+- Performance metrics
+- Usage patterns

+## 13. Service Limitations

+- Content generation is automated and AI-powered
+- Results depend on provided information quality
+- We don't guarantee search engine rankings
+- Generated content may require human review
+- Processing times vary with keyword volume
+- Service availability may fluctuate

 ## Contact Information